codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

 * Make sure you have a registered Git integration.

-### How to recover a runtime
+### How to restore a runtime
-Reinstall the runtime from the existing installation repository to recover it, in the same or a different cluster.
+Reinstall the runtime from the existing installation repository to restore it to the same or a different cluster.

 1. Run: